 It destroyed any thought that women are equal to men in our innate morality.

 Then there is the weed of weeds, that epitome of weedfulness, especially in Colorado: the dandelion.
-Imported to our high country by pioneer women who discovered it was one the only bloomin’ thing that thrived at 11,000 feet above sea level, dandelions have overtaken our mountainous state.
+Imported to our high country by pioneer women who discovered it was the only bloomin’ thing that thrived at 11,000 feet above sea level, dandelions have overtaken our mountainous state.
 I suppose when you have no flowers at all, those fuzzy little yellow petals are attractive.

 Coloradans have been cursing those pioneer women ever since.